 Is there anything more luxurious than skipping along blue waters in a catamaran?
 Choose to explore Zanzibar on one of our sailing adventures and you’ll be doing just that.

-When travelling with us in Zanzibar you may find yourself staying in a:
+When traveling with us in Zanzibar you may find yourself staying in a:

 Roll out of bed and on to some of the best beaches in the world.
 Our beachside accommodation offers pristine views and the Indian Ocean breeze in your hair, bringing the best of Zanzibar right to your doorstep.